 Phase II: Awakening of the Inferior Function, Developing the Auxiliary / Tertiary Functions

 Once the dominant function reaches a certain threshold of strength and dominance, the inferior function enters the picture and begins to play a more influential role.
-This can be confusing because the inferior is not next in line for development in the functional stack.
+This can be confusing because the inferior is not next in line for development in the function stack.
 The inferior’s unexpected influence derives from its bipolar relationship with the dominant function.

 It can be helpful to think of the dominant and inferior as representing opposite ends of a rubber band.
 As the dominant moves toward greater consciousness and is pulled tighter, the inferior shows a commensurate increase in tension as it is pushed/stretched away from consciousness.
 Once the dominant has reached a certain threshold of strength and development, the tension becomes great enough for the inferior to start asserting itself.